ENVC Shipyard

 Estaleiros Navais de Viana do Castelo (ENVC) is a medium-sized shipyard in business since 1944, located in the town of Viana do Castelo, on the Atlantic Coast in the very north of Portugal.
 Occupying an area of 400,000 square metres and employing 625 people, it is a major Portuguese shipbuilder.
-In 2013 its assets and operations are sub-licensed to Martifer (West Sea Shipyard).
+In 2013 its assets and operations were sub-licensed to Martifer, which renamed them to West Sea Shipyard.